nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User chooses to add a new contact
+1. User chooses to add a new contact.
-2. Track2Gather requests for details of contact
+2. Track2Gather requests for details of contact.
 3. User enters the requested details.
-4. Track2Gather creates and shows the new contact with given details
+4. Track2Gather creates and shows the new contact with given details.

     Use case ends.